Carrington Hotel, Katoomba: Revival

 In 1992, Geoffrey Leach, a building contractor, began a process of restoration said to have cost rather less than $8m.
 In December 1998, the ground floor and one floor of guest rooms was re-opened, with other areas following as progress and finances permitted.
 Mr. Leach would not say what the restoration has cost, but claims it is less than the "$6m to $8m" he says is being spent on that other fabulous mountains hotel, the Hydro Majestic Hotel.

 Leach's first task was to restore the pub at the driveway's entry on Katoomba Street, which has been generating income for the project for some years now.
 Inside the hotel, the art nouveau windows to the enclosed verandah have been replicated and the black and white tiled bathrooms - many with original fittings - restored.
-Uptsairs one large room - the "treasure room" - was used to stockpile any original items - light fittings, clocks, items of furniture, a pair of genuine Ming vases, the silver plate that now sits in a glass-fronted cupboard in the dining room.
+Upstairs one large room - the "treasure room" - was used to stockpile any original items - light fittings, clocks, items of furniture, a pair of genuine Ming vases, and the silver plate that now sits in a glass-fronted cupboard in the dining room.
 Vast Victorian oil paintings went off for cleaning and restoration, chandeliers were cleaned and re-hung, silver polished, clocks returned to working order, and pieces of furniture copied for the guest rooms (the bedheads even have the CH logo).

 In 2002 a master plan for a new town square was approved and implemented, partly imposing inside the Carrington's lower garden and involving its redesign, relocation of the intrusive bus shelters, ramps, paving and widespread replanting.
 In 2004 Leach's interest was purchased by Michael Brischetto and Mark Jarvis, who announced ambitious new plans for a backpackers' hostel, a large number of bedrooms, new retail facilities and a drive-through bottle shop in the former power house.
 The partners have achieved some of these aims, while also devoting their energies to the conservation of the hotel's original fabric.
 In July 2010 a bottle shop was opened in the former boiler room of the power house facing Parke Street.
 This involved the stabilisation of portions of the internal and external fabric of the structure.